Fiddler on the Roof (film): Soundtrack

 A 2 record soundtrack album was issued by United Artists Records in 1971.
-The cassette version of the album featured two instrumental tracks not on the original LP release: "Entr'acte" and "The Pogrom" (tracked as "First Act Finale" on later compact disc releases).
+The cassette and 8 track tape version featured two instrumental tracks not on the original LP release: "Entr'acte" and "The Pogrom" (tracked as "First Act Finale" on later compact disc releases).

 In 2001, EMI Records issued a remastered and expanded 30th anniversary Fiddler soundtrack album on CD.
 This was the first release of the "First Act Finale" and "Entr'acte" on CD.
 The expanded CD also included the previously unreleased "Wedding Procession" track and a demo of "Any Day Now", a song that was cut from the final film.

 On December 7, 2021, La-La Land Records released a limited edition 3 disc soundtrack album which featured alternate versions of songs, as well as unreleased instrumental music composed by Williams.

 In February 2022, the University of Michigan School of Music, Theatre, & Dance presented a concert version of Fiddler using the arrangements by John Williams for the film.
 Broadway performers Chuck Cooper and Loretta Ables Sayre played the roles of Tevye and Golde accompanied by the Grand Rapids Symphony.
 The event was the first live performance of Williams' orchestrations for the film.